Docker

 SHELL ["executable", "parameters"] |

-instruction is particularly useful on Windows where there are two commonly used and quite different native shells: cmd
+The SHELL instruction is particularly useful on Windows where there are two commonly used and quite different native shells: cmd and powershell, as well as alternate shells available including sh.

 FROM microsoft/windowsservercore |